medialab/ural/README.md

 #### parse_twitter_url

-Takes a Twitter url and returns either a TwitterUser namedtuple (contains a screen_name) if the given url is a link to a twitter user, a TwitterTweet namedtuple (contains a user_screen_name and an id) if the given url is a tweet's url or `None` if the given url is irrelevant.
+Takes a Twitter url and returns either a `TwitterUser` namedtuple (contains a screen_name) if the given url is a link to a twitter user, a `TwitterTweet` namedtuple (contains a user_screen_name and an id) if the given url is a tweet's url, a `TwitterList` namedtuple (contains an id) or `None` if the given url is irrelevant.

 ```python